GoogleChromeLabs/react-adaptive-hooks/README.md

 ### CPU Cores / Hardware Concurrency

-`useHardwareConcurrency` Utility for getting the number of logical CPU processor cores of the user's device
+`useHardwareConcurrency` utility for adapting to the number of logical CPU processor cores on the user's device.

 ```js
 import React from 'react';